tshepang/blog/content/Megamind (2010).md

-Anyways, one other characteristic of this list of movies is that the appeal went down on a revisit, a very worrying trend, and that was the case with *Megamind*, though it wasn\'t so devastating for it remains excellent.
+Anyways, one other characteristic of this list of movies is that the appeal went down on a revisit, a very worrying trend, and that was the case with *Megamind*, though it wasn't so devastating for it remains excellent.